Personal Work: Meaning, Examples, and How to Manage It

 • Taking care of yourself with activities like exercise or meditation.

-Unlike professional work, which is focused on your career, personal activities are all about your well-being and personal growth.
+Unlike professional work, which is focused on your career, private activities are all about your well-being and growth.

 Personal Work Definition